HouzuoGuo/laitos/doc/Outgoing mail configuration.md

 ## Configuration example
-Here is an example for using [SendGrid](https://sendgrid.com/) to send outgoing Emails:
+Here is an example for using [SendGrid](https://sendgrid.com/) to send outgoing emails:
 <pre>
 {
     ...